Level: Advanced (Level 3)Awarding Body: Edexcel

 • Unit 7: Contemporary Issues in Science.

-Some examples of the optional units are: Diseases and Infections, Medical Physics, Genetics and Genetic Engineering and Biological Molecules and Metabolic Pathways.
+Some examples of the optional units are: Physiology, Medical Physics, Microbiology, Biological Molecules and Metabolic Pathways.

 How is the course assessed?